Skip to product information

 Shipping Internationally

-International orders are usually shipped via untracked packet.
+International customers can select tracked or untracked shipping at checkout.
 The package will list the contents as "Garden Seeds".
 It is your responsibility to ensure you have the required import permit.
-Cicada Seeds will not be responsible for any orders held of confiscated by customs.
+We are not able to send any live plant materials internationally.
+Cicada Seeds will not be responsible for any orders held or confiscated by customs, or for any additional duties or tariffs placed on your order.

 International shipping countries include: Austria, Belgium, Czechia, Denmark, Finland, France, Germany, Hong Kong SAR, Ireland, Israel, Italy, Japan, Malaysia, Netherlands, Norway, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, United Arab Emirates, United Kingdom.